sympy/sympy/doc/src/tutorials/duffing-example.rst

 We can also create a phase space plot which is a plot of velocity vs displacement.
 This phase space plot graphs velocity against displacement, visually representing the system's state over time.
-The closed loop indicates a stable limit cycle, characteristic of periodic motion.

 .. plot::
    :format: doctest